junixapp/XPopup/README-en.md

 Powerful，material UI，elegant interaction general popup！can absolutely replace Dialog，PopupWindow，PopupMenu，BottomSheet，DrawerLayout，Spinner.
 With built-in many beautiful animation，you can custom your UI and logic！

+## Feature
+- support Androidx
+- support RTL layout
+- beautiful animation and strong customization
+- you will love it !

 ## ScreenShot